VirtusLab/scala-cli/website/docs/getting_started.md

 ## A project, vol 2

-With our code ready and tested it is now time to turn it into a command-line tool to count files by extension.
-For that we can write a simple script.
-With Scala CLI, scripts and scala sources can be mixed.
+With our code ready and tested, now it's time to turn it into a command-line tool that counts files by their extension.
+For this we can write a simple script.
+A great feature of Scala CLI is that scripts and Scala sources can be mixed:

 ```scala title=countByExtension.sc
 val (ext, directory) = args.toSeq match